 Lazarus Denison Shoemaker (R12) Luzerne County 1866-1870

-Elected, Republican, Pennsylvania State Senate, 12th district, Luzerne County, 1866-1870; member, Canals and Inland Navigation, Judiciary General, New County and County Seats Committees.
+Elected, Republican, Pennsylvania State Senate, 12th district, Luzerne County, 1866-1868; committee assignments, Canals and Inland Navigation, Judiciary General, New County and County Seats.

-Elected, Republican, Forty-second and Forty-third Congresses (March 4, 1871-March 3, 1875); chairman, Committee on Revolutionary Pensions (Forty-third Congress); was not a candidate for renomination in 1874.
+Elected, Republican, United States House of Representatives, Forty-second and Forty-third Congresses (March 4, 1871-March 3, 1875); chairman, Committee on Revolutionary Pensions (Forty-third Congress); not a candidate for renomination in 1874.

 Smull’s Legislative Handbook, (1868).
 Smull, J.A., (Editor) Commonwealth of Pennsylvania, pages 274, 280-282.